theaog/spirit/README.md

 $ ./spirit autossh --upload ./spirit --command '/tmp/spirit scan --lan'
 ```

-## Spirit is Free (sorta)
+## Spirit is Freemium
-Scanning port 22 is unlimited, any other port requires a license which starts at $1/day/server.
+Scanning port 22 is unlimited for an hour, any other port requires a license which starts at $1/day/server.

 ## You can unlock Spirit's full functionality directly from the CLI by obtaining a license.
 ```bash